AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

 Assume the array $animals is non-empty.
+The following questions should be answered for the array in general terms.
+You do not need to see the contents of the array in order to answer the questions.

 a) Assign the number of elements in $animals to the variable $x.